Lesson 3October 10-16

 Further Thought: In the closing years of Judah's apostasy the exhortations of the prophets were seemingly of but little avail; and as the armies of the Chaldeans came for the third and last time to besiege Jerusalem, hope fled from every heart.
 Jeremiah predicted utter ruin; and it was because of his insistence on surrender that he had finally been thrown into prison.
 But God left not to hopeless despair the faithful remnant who were still in the city.
 Even while Jeremiah was kept under close surveillance by those who scorned his messages, there came to him fresh revelations concerning Heaven's willingness to forgive and to save, which have been an unfailing source of comfort to the church of God from that day to this.-Ellen G. White, Prophets and Kings, p.
 466.

-Look at the phrase, Heaven's willingness to forgive and to save.
-Think about all the ways that we have been shown Heaven's willingness to forgive and save.
+Heaven's willingnessto forgive and save.
 After all, the Cross alone should tell us about this willingness.
 We have the Word of God, which reveals to us the plan of salvation.
 We have been given the Spirit of Prophecy, a wonderful gift.
-What are other ways we have been shown Heaven's willingness to forgive and to save?
+What are other ways we have been shown

 Discussion Questions:

-1. [The people approached] Jeremiah the prophet and said to him, 'Please hear our petition and pray to the Lord your God for this entire remnant.
-For as you now see, though we were once many, now only a few are left' (Jer.
+[The people approached] Jeremiah the prophet and said to him, 'Please hear our petition and pray to the Lord your God for this entire remnant.
+For as you now see, though we were once many, now only a few are left'

+(Jer.
 42:2, NIV).
-What does this verse and what we read in Jeremiah 23:3 have to say about the remnant theme in Jeremiah?

-2. It's so easy from our perspective to look back at sacred history and see all the faults and shortcomings and spiritual deficiencies of God's people of antiquity.
+What does this verse and what we read in Jeremiah 23:3 have to say about the remnant theme in Jeremiah?- It's so easy from our perspective to look back at sacred history and see all the faults and shortcomings and spiritual deficiencies of God's people of antiquity.
 And we should, because we have been told that these stories were written as examples for us (1 Cor.
 10:11).
 The sad thing is, many of these people at the time, in their own context and culture, thought that they were doing the right thing, that they were just fine with the Lord.
 What warning should that give us about just how blind we can be to our true spiritual state?
 What are ways we can come to grips with our true spiritual condition?
 Why must we keep the Cross central to that process?
 What would happen to us if we didn't keep it central to our spiritual lives?

 The Unexpected Answer

 A small group of Adventists in Malawi planned to hold evangelistic meetings.
 On the first night of the meetings we were disappointed when only a few people came.
 We prayed, but attendance hovered around 30.
 Some suggested that we cancel the meetings, but the speaker refused.
-If we pray earnestly, he said, God will make something happen.

 The next evening the meeting opened with the same 30 people.
 We sang and prayed, then the speaker stood up.
 Suddenly a commotion of clapping and cheering drowned out the speaker.